 Scary Stories to Tell in the Dark is visually delightful, bathing its audience in the autumnal colour of Halloween.
 While mixing the gold and brown of Autumn with the stark red and blue of a nightmare world.
 Equally impressive are the short but sweet living nightmares conjured from the haunted book.
 With each short story playing with the interface between childhood fear and folklore in its creation.

 While performances are also solid and engaging.
 As the teenagers are swept into a world of supernatural horror.
 However, despite strengths, Scary Stories fails to ignite, ultimately offering an entertaining but instantly forgettable cinematic experience.

-Scary Stories to Tell in the Darks main problem comes from its loose overarching story.
-That while joining up the shorter folklore tales, fails to create any audience attachment to the characters on screen.
-Never allowing the young cast to fully develop their roles in a broader story arc.
+Much of the fault for this failure lays with its loose overarching story.
+One that that while joining up the shorter folklore tales.
+Fails to create any real audience attachment to the characters on screen.
+While also never allowing the young cast to fully develop their roles and place in a broader story arc.

 Equally where the film try’s to incorporate historical or social themes it fails.
 Skirting around the 1968 Nixon election and Vietnam while never providing us with nay clear messages on its reasons.
 While its commentary on the changing American town vanishes under redevelopment as quickly as it arrives.